Spooky UK Halloween Events – 2019 edition

 1 Ghosts at Muncaster and Lowther

 At Halloween the Lakeland castles are alive with ghoulish stuff.
 Lowther Castle offers you a ‘ghastly, ghostly walk through Lowther’s past.’
 Stories come from the castle’s archives and professional actors, while there’s added entertainment is from a band of stilt walkers, fire jugglers and lantern makers.
 Meanwhile, Muncaster Castle in West Cumbria gives all Halloween England events a run for their money.
 For the over 5’s there are Halloween Ghost Tours of the Castle (booking essential) and the Twilight Owl Display.
 (Tickets required as numbers are limited).
 Kids can get lost in the Scary Maze, recommended for under 12’s.
 There’s also Halloween entertainment from the Muncaster Monster Cabaret with aerialist shows.
 In the stable yard you will find the ghostly grotto with spooktacular stories, lantern making and drumming workshops.
-There might also be the terrifying sight of the audience playing ukuleles.
+Get involved in the act of Cannon ‘Firing’ on the Cannon Bank with Foppletwig the Genie Hunter, and there are witches in the castle too; ready to teach the kids about spells, charms and potions.
 Bring fancy dress, a brave face and a torch.
-Here’s a taste of this ‘most haunted’ castle in its Halloween glory.
+The action happens from 25th-27th October and from 31st October-2nd November.
+Here’s a little taste of this ‘most haunted’ castle in its Halloween glory.

 2 Carlisle by Torchlight